- Purpose

 Calculation of the standard errors

 Several methods have been proposed to estimate the standard errors, such as bootstrapping or via the Fisher Information Matrix (FIM).
 In the Monolix GUI, the standard errors are estimated via the FIM.
-Bootstrapping is available via the Rsmlx R package.
+Bootstrapping can be accessed either through the RsSimulx R package or is now incorporated directly into the Monolix interface starting from version 2024R1.

 The Fisher Information Matrix (FIM)